-Example: Below are some info-graphic taken from HubSpot that shows the impression of brand colours on people.
+The infographics below from HubSpot shows the impression of brand colours on people:

 Red, Blue and Yellow.
-They are the base colours and cannot be obtained by mixing any colours.
+They are base colours and cannot be obtained by mixing any colours.

 Green, Orange and Purple.
-Secondary colours can be obtained via the mixing of 2 primary colours.
+Secondary colours are obtained by mixing 2 primary colours.

 “Warm” vs “Cool”